 The Timpson's lived and worked in a number of different spots before Steve heard the call to become a minister.
 He graduated from Queens Engineering, in April 1984 and had a varied and successful career in engineering before leaving it to train for the ministry.
 Beginning at the Alcan Research Center in Kingston, he moved through a variety of positions in both technical and management roles and has worked in Kingston, Toronto, Gananoque, Kitimat BC, Whitefish Montana, and Sundsveld Sweden.

-After Jesus, photography and bicycling are two of Steve's passions, although he sometimes has trouble finding the time to either ride his bike or take pictures.
+After Jesus, and playing with grandchildren, photography and bicycling are two of Steve's passions, although he sometimes has trouble finding the time to either ride his bike or take pictures.
 When he can find time, Steve can be found riding along the back roads early in the morning or at supper time.

 In the summer of 2002, Steve spent a month living and working with the people of the Anglican Church of Kenya, near Thika outside of Nairobi, and found that as North American's we have much to learn from the African Church.
 More recently Steve has also taught and preached in the Diocese of Tarime in Tanzania, and values very much our relationship with Christians around the world.
 Rev Steve was made a Canon of the Cathedral Church of St Luke in Tarime Tanzania in 2016.

 Through all his travel's, Steve has been constantly amazed at the way God is there in power where ever we are and how he reaches out to us all.
 Whether we are worshiping God in a traditional church, admiring his majesty in the mountains and lakes, or caring for our children, we were made to BE God's children, and are only complete when we recognize and respond to this.